 If you are coming from within Turkey or flying a budget airline there is a good chance that you will arrive at Istanbul's second airport, Sabiha Gokcen which is on the Asian side of the city about 20 kilometers away.
 You can take the HAVAS bus for about 13TL.
 It takes an hour.
 A taxi will cost you about 100TL.
 You can also take the E10 bus to Kadikou and from there take a ferry to Eminonu and from there take the tram to wherever you are going, if you know.
 You can

 the Inner-City omnibus

 (IETT) to the IV Levent Metro Station and from there take the Metro to Taksim Square.

 If you are coming by train from Europe you will arrive at Sirkeci Station which is pretty much in the thick of things being just a few steps away from the ferries, Galata Bridge and a short walk to Sultanahmet if you don't feel like taking the tram which passes by going in both directions.
 If you are coming from the east then you will arrive at the impressive Haydarpasa Station where you can get a ferry to Eminonu or Karakoy.
-For those taking the bus from Greece or the rest
+For those taking the bus from Greece

 of Europe you will arrive